SAP/luigi/docs/navigation-parameters-reference.md

         - **description** `li` element as slot.
 You can append a custom implementation of a `searchResultItem` to this `li` element.
       - **searchApiObj**
         - **type**: Object
-        - **description** It's an object with a function `fireItemSelected` as property.
+        - **description**: It is an object with a function `fireItemSelected` as property.
 This function gets a `searchResultItem` as parameter and fires the search provider event `onSearchResultItemSelected`.
   - **onSearchResultItemSelected**
     - **type**: Function
     - **description**: will be executed when the user clicks on a `searchResultItem`.